New religious movements in the United States: Christian Science

 In October 1862, Mary Baker Eddy became a patient of New Thought founder Phineas Quimby.
 From 1862 to 1865, Quimby and Eddy engaged in lengthy discussions about healing methods practiced by Quimby and others.
 Eddy gave Quimby much credit for his hypnotic treatments of her nervous and physical conditions and initially thought his brand of Mesmerism entirely benign.

-Eddy served a Spiritualist medium.
-Between 1866 and 1870, Eddy boarded at the home of Brene Paine Clark who was interested in Spiritualism.
+Eddy served as a Spiritualist medium.
+Between 1866 and 1870, Eddy boarded at the home of Brene Paine Clark, who was interested in Spiritualism.
 Seances were often conducted there.
-In one of her spiritualist trances, Eddy gave a message that was supportive of Phineas Parkhurst Quimby, stating "P. Quimby of Portland has the spiritual truth of diseases.
+In one of her Spiritualist trances, Eddy gave a message that supported Phineas Quimby, stating, "P. Quimby of Portland has the spiritual truth of diseases.
 You must imbibe it to be healed.
 Go to him again and lean on no material or spiritual medium."

 In 1868, Eddy first advertised services as a healer in the Spiritualist paper The Banner of Light.
 During these years, Eddy carried a copy of one of Quimby's manuscripts giving an abstract of his philosophy.
 Eddy was reportedly still attending séances as late as 1872.
 In these later séances, Eddy would attempt to convert her audience into accepting Christian Science.

-In 1875, Eddy self-published Science and Health, which she called the textbook of Christian Science.
+In 1875, Eddy self-published Science and Health with Key to the Scriptures, which she called the textbook of Christian Science.
 Eddy reported teaching at least 800 people.
 Science and Health contained testimonies of people who claimed to have been healed by reading her teachings.
 Eddy showed extensive familiarity with Spiritualist practice but denounced it in her Christian Science writings.
-Historian Ann Braude observed Eddy broke with Spiritualism in her assert that spirit manifestations had never really had bodies to begin with, because matter is unreal and that all that really exists is spirit, before and after death.
+Historian Ann Braude observed Eddy broke with Spiritualism in her assertion that spirit manifestations had never really had bodies to begin with, because matter is unreal and that all that really exists is spirit, before and after death.

-In 1879, Eddy founded The Church of Christ, Scientist.
+In 1879, Eddy founded the Church of Christ, Scientist.
 At the height of the religion's popularity in 1936, a census counted c.
 268,915 Christian Scientists in the United States (2,098 per million).
 There were an estimated 106,000 Christian Scientists in the United States in 1990 (427 per million).
-In 2009 the church said that for the first time more new members had been admitted from Africa than from the United States, although it offered no numbers.
+In 2009, the Church said that for the first time, more new members had been admitted from Africa than from the United States, though it offered no numbers.